hivemq/hivemq-policy-cookbooks/transformation/fahrenheit-to-celsius/README.md

 mqtt hivemq data-policy create --file policy.json
 ```

-The policy is now applied and all incoming MQTT messages are subject to validation.
-In case the
+The policy is now applied and all incoming MQTT messages matching the topic filter `factory/#` are subject to validation.
+When
-validation is successful the transformation script to convert the unit is executed such that
+validation for an incoming message is successful, the transformation script to convert the unit is executed so that
-consumer only read celsius.
+the consumer only reads Celsius.